t2nerb/Data-Mongling/README.md

 We've placed all of these in a zip file, with each speech as a separate fill inside the zip archive.
 To complete this assignment, you'll need to go through each of the files, find the words, and then sum them up.
-This has been broken down into three functions you'll need to complete:
-* text_from_zipfile
-* words
-* accumulate_counts

 We define a word as four or more contiguous characters in the range a-z or A-Z.  The resulting words should be lower case.
 This removes punctuation, short words, and other distracting information from the files.